Uniquely Florida, the Osceola Turkey

 Wild turkey hen at Fisheating Creek in Glades County, Florida.
 Photo taken by Lovette E. Williams, accessed from Floridamemory.com.

 The Tampa Bay region played a crucial role in the subspecies designation with the Osceola being described in the late 1800s by W.E.D.
-Scott, using a museum specimen that was collected in Tarpon Springs.
+Scott, using a museum specimen that had been collected in Tarpon Springs.
 Scott also documented the decimated wading bird populations brought about by plumage hunters in Tampa Bay and southern Florida.

 A century ago, turkey populations across the country had crashed due to overhunting and habitat destruction, with many states completely losing their turkey populations.
-The Florida wild turkey may have been somewhat shielded from the country-wide population crash due to inaccessibility of prime habitats, but the population still was highly impacted by habitat destruction and eliminated entirely from portions of the Everglades.
+The Florida wild turkey may have been somewhat shielded from the country-wide population crash due to the inaccessibility of prime habitats, but the population still was highly impacted by habitat destruction and eliminated entirely from portions of the Everglades.
 Attempts to repopulate using captive-bred turkeys weren’t successful as they had low survival rates in the wild.

-It wasn’t until the 1950s when cannon nets were found to be an effective method to capture large numbers of turkeys for relocation in South Carolina that the stage was set for the species to repopulate and thrive.While captive-bred turkeys were unable to adapt to life in the wild, relocating wild turkeys in suitable habitats around the country proved successful.
+It wasn’t until the 1950s when cannon nets were found to be an effective method to capture large numbers of turkeys for relocation in South Carolina that the stage was set for the species to repopulate and thrive.
+While captive-bred turkeys were unable to adapt to life in the wild, relocating wild turkeys in suitable habitats around the country proved successful.
 By the 1970s, turkey populations in Florida rebounded due to the conservation efforts.

 Check out a cannon net in action: